lazyatom/interblah.net/soups/wiki/capturing-behaviour-in-ruby-dsls.snip.markdown

 The two means of behaviour slinging
 -------

 It's a likely encounter any Ruby programmer, but a certainty for any programmer writing a test framework: at some point you'll realise there are two fundamental ways of capture and calling "behaviour" in Ruby: Methods, and blocks.
-The same thing applies to any DSL you might implement, and test frameworks like [shoulda][] and [rspec][] are indeed DSLs for testing.
+The same thing applies to any DSL you might implement, and test frameworks like [shoulda][] and [RSpec][] are indeed DSLs for testing.

 Allow me to illustrate.